-The graph demonstrates the change in value, in terms of Share Price Total Return1 and NAV Total Return2, based on £100 invested in ordinary shares on the date they were listed on the London Stock Exchange (10 March 2006) over the period to 28 February 2018 compared with the total return attributable to £100 invested in companies comprising the FTSE 100 Index over the same period.
-For illustration purposes, a Share Price Total Return (with Tax Benefit)3 is also presented.
+The graph demonstrates the change in value, in terms of Share Price Total Return1 and NAV Total Return2, based on £100 invested in ordinary shares on the date they were listed on the London Stock Exchange (10 March 2006) over the period to 28 February 2019 compared with the total return attributable to £100 invested in companies comprising the FTSE 100 Index over the same period.
+For illustration purposes, a Share Price Total Return (with Recurring Tax Benefit)3 is also presented.

-The graph shows there had been an increase in shareholder value during the year in respect of the total shareholder return based on NAV, which is representative of the net upward revaluation in investments as detailed in the Investment Manager's report, the revenue earned and dividends paid.
+The graph shows there was an increase in shareholder value during the year in respect of the total shareholder return based on NAV, which is representative of the net upward revaluation in investments as detailed in the Investment Manager's report, the revenue earned and dividends paid.

 The ordinary share fund's Share Price Total Return and NAV Total Return presented in the graph do not include the effects of VCT tax relief or income tax and capital gains tax exemptions from which VCT shareholders may benefit.
-Assuming an investor had benefitted from the initial income tax relief of 40% which was available to investors in the tax years in which the initial offer for ordinary shares was made, the Share Price Total Return of the ordinary share fund would be 206%.
+Assuming an investor had benefitted from the initial income tax relief of 40% which was available to investors in the tax years in which the initial offer for ordinary shares was made, the Share Price Total Return of the ordinary share fund would be 228%.
 Also, this analysis does not include the effect of the additional benefits of income tax-free dividends or capital gains tax exemptions which are available to VCT investors nor does it include the tax benefits received by shareholders who participated in the linked tender offer and ordinary share offer in 2012.

-- 1 Share Price Total Return is the return attributable to the share price of the ordinary shares held assuming that dividends paid in respect of those shares were immediately reinvested in shares at the market price as at the date the dividends were paid. - 2 NAV Total Return is the net asset value of the ordinary shares held plus the cumulative dividends paid on those shares over the period in which they were held. - 3 The Share Price Total Return (with Tax Benefit) demonstrates the return if the equivalent pre-tax dividend was reinvested in shares at the market price as at the date the dividends were paid, assuming a tax rate of 35% for illustration purposes.
+1 Share Price Total Return is the return attributable to the share price of the ordinary shares held assuming that dividends paid in respect of those shares were immediately reinvested in shares at the market price as at the date the dividends were paid.

+2 NAV Total Return is the NAV of the ordinary shares held plus the cumulative dividends paid on those shares over the period in which they were held.

+3 The Share Price Total Return (with Recurring Tax Benefit) demonstrates the total return if the annual dividend was grossed-up (assuming a tax rate of 35% for illustrative purposes) and reinvested in the shares at the market price as at the date the dividends were paid.
+This does not include the initial tax relief available for investing in VCTs.